 - advertising networks such as Quidco; and

 - search information providers such as Google and Microsoft (Bing).

 - Contact, Financial and Transaction Data from providers of technical, payment and delivery services such as PayPal and Citibank.

 - Identity and Contact Data from lead generation campaigns run by third parties such as Awin, Bpi and Barbour BP.

 - Direct interactions.
 You may give us your Identity, Contact and Financial Data by filling in forms or by corresponding with us by postal mail, phone, email or otherwise.
 This includes personal data you provide when you:

 How we use your personal data

-- operate and improve our Website, products, and services;
+- operate and improve our Websites, products, and services;

-- understand you and your preferences to enhance your experience and enjoyment using our Website, products, and services;
+- understand you and your preferences to enhance your experience and enjoyment using our Websites, products, and services;

 - process and deliver contest entries and rewards;